stonecharioteer/blog/_sources/notes/leetcode/index.rst.txt

 ----------------------------------------

 .. note::
-   Make sure you install ``jq``, the CLI tool to filter and use JSONs for this section.
+   Make sure you install `jq, <https://stedolan.github.io/jq/>`_ the CLI tool to filter and use JSONs for this section.

 I've collected all the leetcode questions and metadata into a json which is